 Unfortunately, the safety requirements for beauty brands have remained mostly unchanged since the Food, Drug and Cosmetics Act first passed back in 1938.
 (For comparison, the European Union has banned or restricted approximately 1,400 ingredients in cosmetics.)
 So it goes without saying, there is much work to be done.

 What You Can Do to Be More "Clean"

-Labeling aside, the truth is that brands are launching products that fall under the "clean" category — you just have to do your research.
+Labeling aside, the truth is that many brands are launching products that fall under the "clean" category — you just have to do your research.
 The first step is to learn which ingredients are considered "safe" and which ones are the byproduct of fearmongering tactics from marketing, word-of-mouth, or otherwise.
 King says preservatives are not the enemy, for example: "Glycine or Benzoates-based preservatives are usually safe.
 You will see them in ingredient lists as Capryloyl Glycine and Undecylenoyl Glycine and sodium benzoate."